About Lottoeule

 Where the data comes from

-- Lottery numbers and prize quotes come from the official lotto.de API, cached per draw as JSON.
-We only import main draws (gameType ID 1 + 2: Wednesday and Saturday, ADR-008).
+- Lottery numbers and prize quotes come straight from lotto.de, the official site of the German lottery association DLTB.
+We only use the main Wednesday and Saturday draws.

 - S&P 500 performance comes from a public Total Return dataset (Robert Shiller, Yale, plus more recent monthly sources).

-- Probabilities and comparisons are sourced from peer-reviewed publications cited in each article.
+- Probabilities and comparisons are sourced from reliable publications cited in each article.
 Example: NOAA for lightning-strike risk, Tulane University for asteroid-impact risk.

 Sources & references